dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **New behavior**

 Starting with EF Core 3.0, we only allow the top level projection (the expression passed to the last Select LINQ operator in the query) to be evaluated on the client.
-If expressions in any other part of the query cannot be translated to SQL, then an exception is thrown.
+If expressions in any other part of the query cannot be either captured as a parameter or translated to SQL, then an exception is thrown.

 **Why**